Qi-Yangsjtu/GeodesicPSIM/README.md

 2. Run the script for fast testing

-3. If success, set your own N (N=500 in our publication)
+3. If successful, set your own N (N=500 in our publication)

+### Note: the results between C++ and Matlab implementations might have some minor differences